 These crisp fried artichokes are an appetizer staple all over Italy, usually served in a cone of paper to go with a great roasted meat dish.
 For a dream combination, we recommend these with a roasted pork loin.
 This recipe calls for a quick dredging in flour before frying.–Gabriele Corcos and Debi Mazar

 Fried Artichokes ~ Carciofi Fritti

-- Juice of 1 lemon, plus 1 lemon, cut into 6 wedges, for serving
+- Juice of 1 lemon plus 1 lemon, cut into 6 wedges, for serving

-- 10 baby artichokes, or 5 medium artichokes
+- 10 baby artichokes* or 5 medium artichokes

 - 1 cup all-purpose flour

-- 1 teaspoon kosher salt, plus more for serving
+- 1 teaspoon kosher salt plus more for serving

-- 1/4 teaspoon freshly ground black pepper, plus more for serving
+- 1/4 teaspoon freshly ground black pepper plus more for serving

-- Mild vegetable oil or olive oil, for frying
+- Mild vegetable oil or olive oil for frying

-- 1. Fill a large bowl with water and add the juice of 1 lemon.
+- Fill a large bowl with water and add the juice of 1 lemon.
 Snap off the outer leaves from the artichokes until you reach the pale green leaves.
 Trim the edges of the remaining leaves.
 Using a vegetable peeler, shave the stems to remove the woody outermost layer.
 Halve the artichokes lengthwise, through the stem.
 Using a spoon, remove the inedible hairy leaves (the chokes).

-- 2. In a shallow dish, whisk together the flour, salt, and pepper.
+- In a shallow dish, whisk together the flour, salt, and pepper.
 Line a platter or baking sheet with a brown paper bag.

-- 3. In a high-sided skillet or Dutch oven, add enough vegetable oil to reach a depth of 2 inches, and heat over medium-high heat until hot but not smoking.
+- In a high-sided skillet or Dutch oven, add enough vegetable oil to reach a depth of 2 inches, and heat over medium-high heat until hot but not smoking.
 (If you want to be precise about things, you’re looking for the oil to reach about 350°F (167°C) and no less than that.)

-- 4. Working in small batches, dredge the artichokes in the seasoned flour, carefully add to the hot oil, and fry for 4 to 5 minutes, flipping them occasionally with tongs, until golden and crisp.
-Transfer to the brown paper bag to drain.
+- Working in small batches, dredge the artichokes in the seasoned flour, carefully add to the hot oil, and fry for 4 to 5 minutes, flipping them occasionally with tongs, until golden and crisp.
+Move to the brown paper bag to drain.
 Season with salt and serve warm with the lemon wedges.

-Recipe Testers Reviews
+Recipe Testers’ Reviews